gaianardella/bmw_legal_assistant/README.md

 # BMW CaseDrive 🚗

 ## Overview
 BMW CaseDrive is a Flutter-based application designed to assist lawyers in managing legal cases.
 By utilizing the Claude API, the assistant provides legal insights, risk metrics, and recommendations to help lawyers improve their chances of winning a case.
 The system also allows for the generation of legal documents such as settlement agreements, statements of defense, internal memos, and evidence, with real-time feedback from Claude.
+Awarded 1st place at the Munich Hacking Legal 2025 Hackathon held at TUM, Germany.

 ## Features
 - **Legal Insights & Risk Metrics:** Upload legal documents and receive insights, case-winning probabilities, damage estimates, and strategies to improve your case's chances of success.